17 Buzzy Novels About Bees

 The Book Girls Say…

 This modern parable was written by an award-winning Tunisian author.
-Author Yamen Manai was born in Tunis, the capital of Tunisia, and was educated in France where he studies engineering and information technology.
+Author Yamen Manai was born in Tunis, the capital of Tunisia, and educated in France, where he studied engineering and information technology.
 He now lives in Paris.

 Book Girls’ Readers Rate This Book